Construction of Hadamard states by characteristic Cauchy problem: Introduction

 Another method, initiated by Moretti \cite{Mo1,Mo2} applies to {\em conformal field equations}, like the conformal wave equation, on an {\em asymptotically flat vacuum spacetime} $(M_{0}, g_{0})$.
 By asymptotic flatness, there exists a metric $\tilde{g}_{0}$, conformal to $g_{0}$, and a spacetime $(M, \tilde{g})$ such that $(M_0, \tilde{g}_{0})$ can be causally embedded as an open set in $(M, \tilde{g})$, with the boundary $C= \p M_{0}$ of $M_{0}$ being {\em null} in $(M, \tilde{g})$.
 States on the {\em boundary symplectic space}, containing the traces on $C$ of solutions of the wave equation in $M_{0}$, naturally induce states inside $M_{0}$.

-This method has been successfully applied in \cite{Mo1,Mo2} to construct a distinguished Hadamard state for asymptotically flat vacuum spacetimes with past time infinity and then extended to several other geometrical situations in \cite{DMP1,DMP2}.
+This method has been successfully applied in \cite{Mo1,Mo2} to construct a distinguished Hadamard state for asymptotically flat vacuum spacetimes with past time infinity and then extended to several other geometrical situations in \cite{DMP1,DMP2,BJ}.
 Further results also include generalization to Maxwell fields \cite{DS} and linearized gravity \cite{BDM}.

-In the present paper we rework systematically the above strategy in order to construct a large class of Hadamard states (instead of a preferred single one) and to characterize the pure ones.
+In the present paper we rework systematically the above strategy {\Red in terms of the associated \emph{characteristic Cauchy problem}} in order to construct a large class of Hadamard states (instead of a preferred single one) and to characterize the pure ones.
 For the sake of clarity, we do not impose geometrical assumptions on $M_0$ that allow to correctly embed it in a larger spacetime $M$.

-Instead we go the other way around and work in an a priori arbitrary globally hyperbolic spacetime $M$, fix a base point $p$ and consider the interior of the future lightcone
+Instead we go the other way around and work in an a priori arbitrary globally hyperbolic spacetime {\Red$(M,g)$}, fix a base point $p$ and consider the interior of the future lightcone